gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Clear-AIPAuthentication.md

 ## DESCRIPTION
 The **Clear-AIPAuthentication** cmdlet deletes the cached authentication for the current user, so that this account is no longer authenticated for Azure Information Protection.

+Note: In the preview version of the client, this cmdlet resets the user settings for the Azure Rights Management service.
+For a list of files and registry entries that are deleted, see [More information about the Reset Settings option](https://docs.microsoft.com/information-protection/rms-client/client-admin-guide#more information-about-the-reset-settings-option) in the admin guide.

-In addition, files from %LocalAppData%\Microsoft\MSIP are deleted and all Rights Management templates from the %LocalAppData%\Microsoft\MSIPC\msip folder are deleted for the current user.
+In addition, all Rights Management templates from the %LocalAppData%\Microsoft\MSIPC\msip folder are deleted for the current user.
 Rights Management templates are not deleted from the %LocalAppData\Microsoft\MSIPC folder that Office uses.

-Note: This cmdlet requires the preview version of the Azure Information Protection client.

 ## EXAMPLES